-The distribution of the four elephant populations of South Africa occupied no more than 100 000 ha in total in 1910.
+212. Current Distribution: The distribution of the four elephant populations of South Africa occupied no more than 100 000 ha in total in 1910.
 Since then the distribution of elephants has changed dramatically as populations increased.
-By 1991 the elephant range of South Africa had grown to about 2,6 million ha.
-(Fig.4), and elephants were to be found in 33 discrete populations or ranges (Fig.5).
+By 1991 the elephant range of South Africa had grown to about 2,6 million ha (Fig. 4), and elephants were to be found in 33 discrete populations or ranges (Hall-Martin 1992 a.).
+The continuing establishment of new populations (not all of them of biological significance) has resulted in elephants being found at 49 localities in South Africa by 1994 (Table 1, Fig. 1).
+The range occupied by elephants had increased to almost 3,0 million ha by 1994 (Table 1).

-The change in elephant distribution in South Africa since 1910 is the result of conservation and wildlife management practices largely initiated by the National Parks Board of Trustees of South Africa.
+The change in elephant distribution in South Africa since 1910 is the result of conservation and wildlife management practices largely initiated by the National Parks Board of South Africa.
 An active policy of elephant conservation through protection, management, utilisation and translocation has resulted in South Africa having increasing populations of elephants whose range is steadily growing.
-Between 1979 and 1991 alone 23 discrete new populations of elephants were established by the translocation of 388 young elephants, largely from the Kruger National Park, to areas where the species had earlier been exterminated.
-Two small populations (numbering 18 animals) were also established in Swaziland through translocation from the Kruger National Park.
-Over 93% of translocated calves survived, and stable reproducing populations have been created.
+Between 1979 and 1994 alone 38 discrete new populations of elephants were established by the translocation of 663 young elephants, largely from the Kruger National Park and 347 animals in family groups, to areas where the species had earlier been exterminated.
+Two small populations (numbering 18 animals) were also established in Swaziland through translocations from the Kruger National Park.
+Over 93% of translocated calves survived, and stable reproducing populations have been created (Hall-Martin 1992 b.).